 Document the Letters You Sent to Creditors and CRAs

-You can repair your credit on your own for a fraction of the cost of hiring a credit repair company.
+As we seem to say time and time again, you can repair your credit on your own for a fraction of the cost of hiring a credit repair company.
 But be very careful as there are some tried and true tactics you need to follow to get the job done properly.
 As we point out in our article Repair Your Credit on Your Own, one of the most important strategies is to document your efforts.
 If you are sending a letter to a creditor or a credit bureau, make sure to send it via certified mail and return receipt requested.

 Reasons to Send Letters Certified Mail

 We can't tell you how many times people have written to us and told us they can't understand why a negotiated settlement made over the phone with a creditor or a credit reporting agency didn't happen.
 They say the deal was lost or forgotten by the person or company making the deal.